Oct4ve/Amazin-Online-Bookstore/README.md

 Book: This class represents the Book entity and contains attributes such as title, ISBN, description, author, publish date and price.
 User: This class represents the User entity and represents a user with a username and password.
 Each user has a shopping cart created for them upon sign up.
 ShoppingCart: This represents a user's cart.
 One is created for every user upon sign up.
 The cart is able to contain books and is persisted between sessions.
+PreviousPurchase: Represents a previous purchase by the user.
+Every checkout, one is created and populated with the books previously in that user's cart

 Controller:
 ThymeLeafController: A controller which controls the handling of HTML requests for all features of the application.

 Repository Interfaces:
 BookRepository: An interface that extends the CrudRepository to provide CRUD operations for the Book entity.
-CartRepository:An interface extending the CrudRepository to provide persistence for created shopping carts.
+CartRepository: An interface extending the CrudRepository to provide persistence for created shopping carts.
 UserRepository: An interface extending the CrudRepository to provide persistence for created users
+PurchaseRepository: An interface extending the CrudRepository to provide persistence for completed purchased

 Database Schemas